 Petroleum Technology Alliance Canada (PTAC)

-PTAC serves as a third-party, non-profit facilitator of research and technology development, and manages the industry-sponsored Alberta Upstream Petroleum Research Fund (AUPRF).
-This fund supports independent peer-reviewed research performed by consultants and scientists (government and academia) to increase knowledge, assist in decision-making and develop solutions to industry ESG matters.
+PTAC serves as a third-party, non-profit facilitator of research and technology development and manages the industry-sponsored Alberta Upstream Petroleum Research Fund (AUPRF).
+This fund supports independent peer-reviewed research performed by consultants and scientists (government and academia) to increase knowledge, assist in decision-making and develop solutions to industry environment, social and governance matters.

 BC Oil & Gas Methane Emissions Research Collaborative (MERC)

-Created in 2020, MERC is a joint initiative between industry, the British Columbia government and environmental non-government organizations to advance research on methane emissions from oil and natural gas activity.
-The initiative’s goals include broadening scientific understanding of methane emissions sources, detection and measurement methods and identifying emissions reduction and control technologies that can be implemented by operators.
+Created in 2020, MERC is a joint initiative between industry, the British Columbia government and environmental non-governmental organizations to advance research on methane emissions from oil and natural gas activity.
+The initiative’s goals include broadening scientific understanding of methane emissions sources, detection and measurement methods, and identifying emissions reduction and control technologies that can be implemented by operators.

 BC Oil and Gas Research and Innovation Society (BC OGRIS)

-BC OGRIS focuses on addressing knowledge gaps to inform environmental, operational and health and safety policy and industry practices related to oil and natural gas exploration and development in British Columbia.
+BC OGRIS focuses on addressing knowledge gaps to inform environmental, operational and health and safety policy, as well as industry practices related to oil and natural gas exploration and development in British Columbia.
 BC OGRIS manages industry-sponsored funding for independent peer-reviewed research that seeks to improve industry environmental performance.

-Supported MERC fugitive emissions research projects and advancement of First Nations-led restoration projects on legacy petroleum and natural gas sites, and continued support of the multi-year Aboriginal Liaison Program that trains liaisons from Indigenous communities to monitor oil and natural gas-related impacts.
+- a multi-year Aboriginal Liaison Program that trains liaisons from Indigenous communities to monitor oil and natural gas-related impacts

 Northern Alberta Institute of Technology (NAIT)

-In 2021, Ovintiv established an Applied Research Chair in Energy, led by Dr. Paolo Mussone, who heads the Clean Technologies Team and is focused on multi-disciplinary and multi-stakeholder projects in the emerging circular economy.
-Mussone will also lead projects in the development and field validation of low-carbon emissions technologies for the remediation of hydrocarbon and salt-impacted sites.
+Ovintiv has established an Applied Research Chair in Energy, led by Dr. Paolo Mussone, who heads the Clean Technologies Team and is focused on multi-disciplinary and multi-stakeholder projects in the emerging circular economy.
+Dr. Mussone will also lead projects in the development and field validation of low-carbon emissions technologies for the remediation of hydrocarbon and salt-impacted sites.